area9innovation/flow9/tools/dsl/readme.md

 using the sep-string.

 TODO:
+- Introduce blueprint as a right-hand side language, so we can express compilations as lowerings

 - Compiling Gringo is a problem, since "string" is wrong.
 Solutions:
   - Add guards for patterns, so we can check if the string contains " or '.
   - Add escape for strings when expanding

 - Add API to the registry for compiling

 ## Language registry